equinor/api-strategy/docs/strategy.md

 Key characteristics:

 - Provides self service mechanisms for API client developers to gain access to APIs
-- _All_ private and public APIs shall be published in the API Portal.
-App-private and partner APIs may be published if needed.
+- _All_ internal and public APIs shall be published in the API Portal.
+App-internal and partner APIs may be published if needed.
 - Provides configurable _visibility_ of APIs
-  - App-private APIs - if listed in the API portal - should only be visible to relevant client developers
+  - App-internal APIs - if listed in the API portal - should only be visible to relevant client developers
-  - Private APIs should be visible to everyone in Equinor (i.e. to all users in Equinor AD)
+  - Internal APIs should be visible to everyone in Equinor (i.e. to all users in Equinor AD)
   - Partner APIs may have public or limited visibility, depending on the need for the particular API
   - Public APIs should be visible to everyone internally and externally